-Owner of Antico Forno and Terramia Ristorante Carla Gomes, introduced the newest addition to the North End’s famous Hanover Street: Cobblestone Café.
+Established in 2013.
+Owner of Antico Forno and Terramia Ristorante, Carla Gomes, introduced the newest addition to the North End’s famous Hanover Street: Cobblestone Café.

-While Boston’s North End is renowned for its Italian cuisine, Gomes decided to put a new spin on the usual with menu items such as the breakfast burrito, pulled barbeque pork and the New England lobster roll.
+While Boston’s North End is renowned for its Italian cuisine, Gomes decided to put a new spin on the usual with menu items such as the breakfast burrito, Nonna’s Sicilian pizza, arancini and the 100% 8oz.
+Prime Angus Beef BYO Burger.

 Like many Italian-Americans, North-End native Carla Agrippino Gomes, owner and general manager of Terramia and Antico Forno, grew up on her mother’s Italian cooking.
 Then in 1993, she opened Terramia and her perception of authentic Italian cuisine was changed forever.